wsjung0516/angular/index.md

 ### 2. Teaching History
 Teaching history for junior programer, who is not familar with angular. \
-From 2020.10, lecture articles are repeated because new programer joined.
+From 2020.10, lecturing articles is repeated because new co-worker is joined.

 - [2020.04](/teaching202004.md)
 - [2020.05](/teaching202005.md)